navin-moorthy/Pico-CTF-2017-Write-Up/binary/ive-got-a-secret/README.md

 	Now tell my secret in hex!
 Secret: f7fc7c20
     As my friend says,"You get nothing!
 You lose!
 Good day, Sir!"

 With the same input `%x %x %x %x %x %x %x %x` run the program for some times to see that the 5th column generates a new value everytime.
-That's because of the urandom in the
+That's because of the urandom in the program and we can decide that this should be the required secret hex value.

     $ nc shell2017.picoctf.com 39169
 	Give me something to say!